nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :heavy_check_mark: **Example:**

-An example to follow.
+An example, or multiple examples to follow.
 </div>

 <div markdown="block" class="alert alert-danger">

 :warning: **Warning:**

-Features to be used with caution as using them may have irreversible effects.
+Important cautions that needs to be known before using the feature.
 </div>